[November 20 Webinar] Detecting & Correcting Infrastructure Drift

 Crossplane performs real-time management and reconciliation of your cloud resources based on the configuration you have defined.

-Terraform has a big ecosystem supporting a wide range of providers, and it is mature.
-It is pretty easy to set up, use, and learn.
+Terraform has a mature ecosystem that supports a wide range of providers.
+It is also pretty easy to set up, use, and learn.
 If you are looking for a tool with strong community support and extensive resources and documentation, Terraform is the best choice.

-In addition to this, Terraform offers fine-grained control over your infrastructure creation and management, and having the plan mechanism in place before running an apply to your infrastructure makes things less error-prone.
+In addition, Terraform offers fine-grained control over your infrastructure creation and management, and having the plan mechanism in place before running an apply to your infrastructure makes things less error-prone.

 Terraform does a good job on its own, but to complete your Terraform workflow, you can extend it with TACOs such as Spacelift, and integrate policies, drift-detection, and third-party tools like TFLint, tfsec, and Infracost.